-Downtown After 5 started in 1988 as a small event to bring people to Downtown Asheville and has since grown to the event as it is today on North Lexington Avenue.
+We're celebrating our 30th anniversary this year!
+Downtown After 5, presented by Prestige Subaru, started in 1988 as a small event to bring people to Downtown Asheville and has since grown significantly bringing an average of 5,000 per event to Downtown Asheville.
 It is a production of the Asheville Downtown Association, a nonprofit organization committed to the preservation and improvement of the central business district.

 Downtown After 5 is committed to reducing its impact on the environment and features compostable food and beverage containers and staffed recycling and compost bins.
 Since implementing its greening initiative, the event has reduced the number of bags headed to the landfill to just a handful.

 We recommend using City of Asheville or Buncombe County parking decks.
 They’re safe, reliable and cheaper than on-street parking.
-The first hour is free and each additional hour is $1 with a daily maximum in each garage.
+Plus, the first hour is free.

 Civic Center Garage - enter from Haywood Street or Rankin Avenue

 Rankin Avenue Garage - enter from Rankin Avenue or Walnut Street